jeremylong/DependencyCheck/maven/src/site/markdown/configuration.md

 nodeAnalyzerEnabled           | Sets whether the [retired](../analyzers/index.html) Node.js Analyzer should be used.                       | true
 nodeAuditAnalyzerEnabled      | Sets whether the Node Audit Analyzer should be used.                                                       | true nodeAuditAnalyzerUseCache     | Sets whether the Node Audit Analyzer will cache results.
-Cached results expire after 24 hours.             | true retireJsAnalyzerEnabled       | Sets whether the [experimental](../analyzers/index.html) RetireJS Analyzer should be used.                 | true retireJsUrl                   | The URL to the Retire JS repository.                                                                       | https://raw.githubusercontent.com/Retirejs/retire.js/master/repository/jsrepository.json nuspecAnalyzerEnabled         | Sets whether the .NET Nuget Nuspec Analyzer will be used.                                                  | true nugetconfAnalyzerEnabled      | Sets whether the [experimental](../analyzers/index.html) .NET Nuget packages.config Analyzer will be used. | true cocoapodsAnalyzerEnabled      | Sets whether the [experimental](../analyzers/index.html) Cocoapods Analyzer should be used.                | true
+Cached results expire after 24 hours.             | true retireJsAnalyzerEnabled       | Sets whether the RetireJS Analyzer should be used.                                                         | true retireJsUrl                   | The URL to the Retire JS repository. **Note** the file name must be `jsrepository.json`.                   | https://raw.githubusercontent.com/Retirejs/retire.js/master/repository/jsrepository.json nuspecAnalyzerEnabled         | Sets whether the .NET Nuget Nuspec Analyzer will be used.                                                  | true nugetconfAnalyzerEnabled      | Sets whether the [experimental](../analyzers/index.html) .NET Nuget packages.config Analyzer will be used. | true cocoapodsAnalyzerEnabled      | Sets whether the [experimental](../analyzers/index.html) Cocoapods Analyzer should be used.                | true